carla-simulator/carla/Docs/how_to_add_automotive_materials.md

 Epic Games' [Automotive Materials][automatlink] package can be downloaded for free from the Unreal Engine Marketplace.

+!!! note
-NOTE: Unfortunately, Unreal's Marketplace is only available on Windows, so you need a Windows machine to download this package.
+    Unfortunately, Unreal's Marketplace is only available on Windows, so you need a Windows machine to download this package.

   1. Install Epic Games Launcher from [www.unrealengine.com](https://www.unrealengine.com).
   2. Buy the [Automotive Materials][automatlink] package for $0.